NoahApthorpe/ConvnetCellDetection/README.md

 The training component of the pipeline trains a convnet using ZNN in a Docker virtual machine.
 You can run just the training component of the pipeline with the command `python pipeline.py train <config file path>`.
 For the example experiment, this would be `python pipeline.py train ../data/example/main_config.cfg`.

 This command will start a docker image and begin ZNN training.
 It will print the training iteration and the current pixel error periodically.
 The trained network is automatically saved every 1000 iterations.
-Training will continue until you press `ctrl-c`.
+Training will continue until you press `ctrl-c` or it reaches the value of the `max_iter` parameter of the configuration file.
 If you re-run the training command, it will resume training at the last saved iteration.
 If you wish to restart training, you will need to delete the saved `.h5` files in the `labeled_training_output` directory.
 If you are running the pipeline on a server, we suggest you use a session manager such as `tmux` to ensure that training is not interrupted if your connection to the server is lost.

 Once you stop training, a forward pass is automatically run on the training data.
 The resulting files are saved in the `labeled_training_ouput/<training|validation|test>` subdirectories of your experiment directory.
 The files ending with `_output_0.tif` are images with lighter pixels having higher probabilities of being inside a cell.
 These are the files used for the rest of the pipeline.